lucaznch/uni-projects/BD/exam/README.md

 # Databases summary

-This **incomplete** summary was made as a way to study for my exam, and definitely not to use it to copy during the exam!<br>
+This **incomplete** summary was made as a way to study for my exam.

 **Contents**:
 1. [Databases and Database Management Systems](#databases-and-database-management-systems-dbms)